-- In case of CIG-W5 holders not exercise CIG-W5 in March April 2016 at the ratio of 4 existing ordinary shares per 1 unit of CIG-W6 (delete any fraction of shares). - In case of CIG-W5 holders exercise in March April 2016 at the ratio of 5 existing ordinary shares per 1 unit of CIG-W6 (delete any fraction of shares).
+- In case of CIG-W5 holders not exercise CIG-W5 in March April 2016 at the ratio of 4 existing common stocks per 1 unit of CIG-W6 (delete any fraction of shares). - In case of CIG-W5 holders exercised in March April 2016 at the ratio of 5 existing common stocks per 1 unit of CIG-W6 (delete any fraction of shares).

 The number of shares issued for the exercise of CIG-W5 and CIG-W6 combined will not exceed 50 percent of the paid up capital.
 The Board of Directors or authorized persons has the right to consider and adjust any conditions and details of CIG-W6.
-One unit of CIG-W6 can be exercised to buy an ordinary share at Baht 1.5 0 per share.
-The record date for eligible shareholders who have the right to receive CIG-W6 will be on May 11, 2016.
-The first exercise date is June 30, 2016 and the last exercise date is May 31, 2018.
+One unit of CIG-W6 can be exercised to buy a common stock at Baht 1.50 per share.
+The record date for eligible shareholders who have the right to receive CIG-W6 was on May 11, 2016.
+The first exercise date was June 30, 2016 and the last exercise date is May 31, 2018.

-As at December 31, 2016, no exercise has been made.
+As at December 31, 2017, no exercise has been made.